brianklaas/awsPlaybox/README.md

 ### Requirement One: The AWS SDK .jar and Related Files

-The demos in this repo require that you have the following .jar files in your /coldfusion/lib/ directory:
+If you are running CF2018, the demos in this repo require that you have the following .jar file in your /cfusion/lib/ directory:

 - aws-java-sdk-1.11.311 or later

+If you are running CF2016 or earlier, you also need to add the following .jar files to your /cfusion/lib/ directory:
 - jackson-annotations
 - jackson-core
 - jackson-databind